cloudandbigdatalab/OSCAR/initial-setup.md

 #### Key pair authentication

-OSCAR and OpenStack-ansible projects run based on ansible.
+OSCAR and OpenStack-Ansible projects run based on ansible.
 For using ansible with the cluster the controller node has to have access to all the nodes along with itself.
-The access to the controller nodes can be granted using key pairs.
-Once the servers are up and running, create a key pair on controller node add the public key to authorized_keys of all the ***all nodes along with controller node itself***.
+The access to the controller nodes can be granted using key- pairs.
+Once the servers are up and running, create a key pair on controller node add the public key to authorized_keys of ***all the nodes along with controller node itself***.
 Here are the set of instructions to do that.

-Create a key pair on controller node.
+Create a key-pair on controller node.
 Make sure that you are logged in as root user while performing these steps.

 ```
  ssh-keygen -f .ssh/id_rsa -N ""